jhaezaerts/dreamjob/README.md

 ## Submit your dream

-1. In the portal, go to the frontend Azure Container Instance -> overview, copy the FQDN and visit it in your browser
+1. In the portal, go to the frontend Azure Container Instance -> overview, copy the FQDN and paste it in your browser
-2. Submit your dream job (check in the developer console if the request is successful)
+2. Submit your dream job

 ## Clean up